system-storage-manager/ssm/doc/src/for_developers.rst

    special prefix, and the SSM_PREFIX_FILTER environment variable is set to make **ssm** to exclude all items which does not match this special prefix.

+   The standard place for temporary files is within SSM tests directory.
+   However, if for some reason you don't want/can't use this location, set the SSM_TEST_DIR environment variable to any other path.

    Even though we tried hard to make sure that the bash tests do not change your system configuration, we recommend you **not** to run tests with root privileges on your work or production system, but rather to run them on your